Plaza Aragón metro station

 Plaza Aragón metro station is a station of the Mexico City Metro in the colonias (neighborhoods) of Ignacio Allende and Valle de Santiago, in Ecatepec de Morelos, State of Mexico, in the metropolitan area of Mexico City.
 It is an at-grade station with one island platform served by Line B (the Green-and-Gray Line), between Ciudad Azteca and Olímpica stations.
 The name of the station references colloquially the nearby Multiplaza Aragón shopping center; its pictogram depicts a representation of a stand of pots from a tianguis, an open-air market.
 The station was opened on 30 November 2000, on the first day of service between Ciudad Azteca and Buenavista metro stations.
-The facilities are accessible for people with disabilities as there are elevators, tactile pavings and braille signage plates.
+The facilities are accessible to people with disabilities as there are elevators, tactile pavings and braille signage plates.
 In 2019, Plaza Aragón metro station had an average daily ridership of 19,721 passengers, making it the tenth-most used on the line.

 Location

-Plaza Aragón is a metro station along Carlos Hank González Avenue (also known as Central Avenue), in Ecatepec de Morelos, State of Mexico, a neighboring municipality of Mexico City.
+Plaza Aragón is a metro station along Carlos Hank González Avenue (also known as Central Avenue), in Ecatepec de Morelos, State of Mexico, a municipality bordering Mexico City.
 The station serves the colonias (Mexican Spanish for "neighborhoods") of Ignacio Allende and Valle de Santiago.
 Within the system, the station lies between Ciudad Azteca and Olímpica metro stations.